grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 | Almost everything else         | It's for my lawyers                                                                                                                                                              |

+# "Well ...
+I won't stop all of my pretending
+# That you'll come home
+# You'll be coming home someday soon"
+## - Devendra Banhart

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,